-This course is an introduction to the analysis of complex-valued functions of a complex variable with substantial attention to applications in science and engineering.
-Concepts, calculations, and the ability to apply principles to problems are emphasized rather than the most general proofs of the fundamental theorems, but arguments are rigorous.
-The prerequisite of a course in advanced calculus is absolutely essential.
+This course is an introduction to the theory of complex-valued functions of a complex variable with substantial attention to applications in science and engineering.
+Concepts, calculations, and the ability to apply principles to physical problems are emphasized over proofs, but arguments are rigorous.
+The prerequisite of a course in advanced calculus is essential.
+This is a core course for the AIM graduate program.

-Differentiation and integration of complex-valued functions of a complex variable, series, mappings, residues, and applications including evaluation of improper real integrals and fluid mechanics.
-These topics correspond to the material in Chapters 1-9 of Churchill & Brown.
+Differentiation and integration of complex-valued functions of a complex variable, series, mappings, residues, applications.
+Evaluation of improper real integrals, applications in ideal fluid dynamics.
+This corresponds to Chapters 1-9 of Churchill & Brown.